 What can I do with these statistics?

-Each of the Etsy traffic stats that we just discussed are easy to find and track directly in Etsy’s seller dashboard.
+The Etsy traffic stats we just discussed are easy to find and track directly in Etsy’s seller dashboard.

 And Etsy gives you these metrics because they’re the fundamental business elements that help you establish where your business is currently at and any potential growth it can make.